2022 German coup d'état plot: Ideology and aims

 The alleged aim of the group was to reestablish the German Empire.
 The network is alleged to have been planning an armed attack on the Bundestag since at least November 2021, as well as public arrests of politicians to cause public unrest.
-The "Patriotic Union" assumed that parts of the German security authorities would then have shown solidarity with their effort, which would have led to an "overthrow" and allow the group to take power.
+The "Patriotic Union" assumed that parts of the German security authorities would then show solidarity with their effort, which would lead to an "overthrow" and allow the group to take power.

-According to the group, liberation is promised by the imminent intervention of the "Alliance," a technically superior secret coalition of governments, intelligence services and militaries of various states, including Russia and the United States, according to the prosecutors.
+According to the group, liberation is promised by the imminent intervention of the "Alliance", a technically superior secret coalition of governments, intelligence services and militaries of various states, including Russia and the United States, according to the prosecutors.

+The gang wanted to set up military units.
+In a confiscated document, the gang describes its purpose in detail: In addition to the "active surveillance of urban areas", they should also be responsible for the "neutralization of counter-revolutionary forces from the left and the Islamic spectrum" and for the "prevention of partisan activities".

+When recruiting suitable candidates for Prince Reuss's inner circle, experts for paranormal phenomena (ESP) and astrologers were interviewed.
+Some candidates were said not to have passed an astrological test.

-The group is known to be right-wing, and regularly promotes anti-semitic ideology.
+The group is known to be far-right, and regularly promotes anti-semitic ideology.
 The planned coup included a storming of the Reichstag, the German parliament building, inspired by the 6 January 2021 United States Capitol attack.
 Miro Dittrich of the Center for Monitoring, Analysis and Strategy (CeMAS) said that the Reichsbürger movement was not the first far-right group to have attempted a coup, but added: "Today's group, however, was larger, further along in the planning and better connected with people trained in the [use of] weapons".